matthewbelisle-wf/enterprise/readme.md

 ### Features

-Codecov's Browser Extension overlays coverage directly in GitHub to enhance the development workflow and bring more attention to properly testing code.

 Commit statuses and pull request comments are key to maintaining a healthy product.
 Codecov provides valuable metrics in the pull request feed and promotes healthy development.

 Our unique Coverage Diff® will describe the commit in relation to its impact on tests which significantly improves code reviews.

 ### Usage

+This repo is meant for a quick POC that can be ran locally.
+It is recommended to use Helm or Terraform to deploy Codecov in production.

 Codecov currently requires your team to use one or more of the following: GitHub, GitHub Enterprise, GitLab, Gitlab CE, GitLab Enterprise, Bitbucket and Bitbucket Server (formerly Stash).

-Read the docs to install: https://docs.codecov.io/docs/deploying-with-docker

-Codecov Enterprise supports three main deployment strategies, you can see which best suits your needs here: https://docs.codecov.io/docs/codecov-enterprise-deployment-strategies

-These docs and examples are for v4.6.0 and higher.
-If you are using v4.5.* please see the docs at https://github.com/codecov/enterprise/tree/v4.5
+These docs and examples are for v5.0.0 and higher.
+If you are using v4.6.* please see the docs at https://github.com/codecov/enterprise/tree/v4.6

 - **Website** https://codecov.io
 - **Phone number** 1 (415) 854-9184